aplensi/steamScraper/README.md

 5. sudo apt install libpq-dev

 Also, for this to work, you need to download and run: [Tor](https://community.torproject.org/onion-services/setup/install/) and [TorNet](https://github.com/ByteBreach/tornet)
 (This is necessary in order to change IP addresses every second.)

+If you use it on VDS, you need to install Xvfb